 *Weeks are based on calendar days

 - Rush University will notify students of the status of their refund request in writing within 10 business days upon receipt of a refund request.

 - A check or direct deposit for the refund amount, less any amount owed to the University for other charges, will be sent to the student.

 - Refunds will be shown as credits on the student’s account.

 - Refund checks are typically processed within two weeks and mailed to the student’s address listed in the official University Student Information System.

 - Students in good standing with the University may file a refund appeal.
-Students, who are part of an ongoing disciplinary hearing, have been suspended, dismissed, expelled, or any other disciplinary reasons are ineligible to file a refund appeal.
+Students who are part of an ongoing disciplinary hearing, have been suspended, dismissed, expelled or have any other disciplinary reasons are ineligible to file a refund appeal.

 - Students initiating a refund appeal because they were denied must appeal in writing to the University Refund Review Committee.